 Make sure to bring a copy of your resume highlighting any work experience you have (including past internships, part-time jobs, etc.) and your academic experience.

-While most recruiters don’t specialize in helping entry-level job seekers or students, some do.
-You may meet them at career fairs, through your university career center, or through other networking activities.
+But some recruiters still do this type of work.
+You may meet these recruiters at career fairs, through your university career center, or through other networking activities.

-If you decide to seek the help of recruiters, make sure they work in the internship space, and in the field or industry you’re interested in.
+If you decide to seek the help of recruiters to find internship openings, make sure they work in the internship space and in the field or industry you’re interested in.

 My colleague on LinkedIn summed it up very well when I asked for tips to find internships: